hlt-mt/FBK-fairseq/fbk_works/PERSON_NAMES_IWSLT2022.md

+# Person Names Translation

-# Training
+## Training

+Follow the [preprocessing steps of Speechformer](SPEECHFORMER.md#preprocessing) to preprocess the MuST-C data.
-The models trained on multi-ligual source audio described in the paper have been created with the following scripts:
+The models trained on multilingual source audio described in the paper have been created with the following scripts:

  - **Base**